 September 6, 2016 / Esther Choy

 “I had information I could have talked for hours about,” says Daniela Garza-Sokolowski, Director of Marketing at InnovaFlavors, as she reflects on a recent talk she gave.
 The only problem?
 She didn’t have hours to talk.
-She had a matter of minutes.
+She had a matter of minutes and needed to craft a better presentation deck.
 Her five-to-ten minute talks were going to be scattered throughout a food tasting event.

 Daniela’s industry swims with the many currents of food trends, each trend bringing with it examples just begging to be used in presentations like the one she was about to give.
 Yet she knew she could not let her audience drown in a sea of food-trend data.
 Nope, she would need to anchor the presentation to a main idea and jettison any and all data that did not add value.

 And she wanted her talk to count.
 “Presenting is part of my job,” says Daniela.
 Confident, intelligent and comfortable in her own skin, Daniela enjoys giving presentations.
 But she wanted to take her presentation skills to the next level.
 She wanted people to walk away from her talk saying “WOW!”